Two words: Staten Island.

 I felt outstanding after leaving the salon because I did something lovely for myself, which boosted my confidence and overall view of the days ahead.

-Lifting the spirit by putting on some lipstick when you'??re pregnant and belching or when you'??re trying to salvage you'??re possessions after a nasty storm, is as crucial as a hot cup of tea.
+Lifting the spirit by putting on some lipstick when you're pregnant and belching or when you're trying to salvage your possessions after a nasty storm, is as crucial as a hot cup of tea.

 Pamela Pekerman is a style expert, host and TV correspondent, who lives in New York with her husband, an extensive shoe/bag closet and a pending-to-be-designed baby room.
 Her personal motto is that looking good makes you feel good, so despite not being a Pregnant Unicorn, she always putting her best face and heel forward.